 Virginia State Courts

-Michael R. Williams focuses on complex litigation, with a special emphasis on class actions, mass actions, multidistrict litigation, and government enforcement actions.
+Michael R. Williams is the head of BSP’s Kalamazoo office, where he focuses on complex litigation.
+Michael’s practice has a special emphasis on class actions, mass actions, multidistrict litigation, and appellate-related issues.

 In his current practice, Michael represents clients in a broad array of matters before both federal and state courts.
-Recently, for instance, Michael has represented clients in putative class actions involving consumer-protection claims, professional-negligence allegations, and fraud counts.
-He is also comfortable counseling clients in any number of industries, having represented automakers, major banks and accounting firms, pharmaceutical manufacturers, a leading hedge fund, the Federal Deposit Insurance Corporation, and others.
+He is comfortable counseling clients in any number of industries, having represented automakers, major banks and accounting firms, a pharmaceutical manufacturer, a leading hedge fund, the Federal Deposit Insurance Corporation, and others.

-- Representing drug wholesale company in suits brought by municipalities related to tracking of opioid drug sales.
+- Representing Fortune 10 drug wholesale company in suits brought by municipalities related to opioid drug sales.

 - Defending environmental-services firm in over a dozen putative class actions, hundreds of individual actions, and an Attorney General enforcement action related to the Flint water crisis.